cygni/carbonjovi/README.md

-# @greensoftware/data-indexer
+# @CarbonJovi

-Scrapes and indexes/vectorizes a dataset from the web.
+@CarbonJovi is a Slack-bot that can answer questions about Green Software.

+* The data is fetched from various sources and stored in a Vector database.
+* The Vector database is commited with the project and deployed on disk
+* The Slack-bot is written in Python using Bolt and uses the on-disk Vector database

 This indexer is heavily influenced by this article: https://jasonwebster.dev/blog/chatting-to-a-website-with-langchain-openai-and-chromadb

-## NPM vs Pipenv
+## Pipenv
-NPM is used througout the project to invoke all commands but `pipenv` is used for the Python parts.
-However, `npm` is used to wrap the `pipenv`-commands so that devs only need to know about one technology for running/compiling etc.
+`pipenv` is used for the Python parts.